Synthetixio/sample-v3-keeper/README.md

-# Sample Project
+# Synthetix V3 Perps Order Keeper

-This is a template to help you start a Synthetix project using the [Python SDK](https://github.com/Synthetixio/python-sdk).
+This project is a sample order keeper for Synthetix Perps V3 using the [Python SDK](https://github.com/Synthetixio/python-sdk) and [Project Template](https://github.com/Synthetixio/project-template-python) from Synthetix, and [Silverback](https://github.com/ApeWorX/silverback) from Apeworx.

 ## Getting Started